 GEOL 110B Introduction to Geology

 See the description under the Geology heading.
 Note the required Saturday field trip to Ohio Caverns and Cedar Bog.
-Dr. David Miller (Ph.D., Ohio State University) is on the faculty at Clark State Community College and has taught at Wittenberg for the last two years.
+Dr. Miller (Ph.D., Ohio State University) is on the faculty at Clark State Community College and taught at Wittenberg last year.

 MGT 260S-4W Organizational Behavior

 We will examine the behavior of people in formal organizations, with work organizations being the principal object.
 In our examination, we will consider individual behavior and motivation; we will explore the relation-ships between individuals—communication, team and other group dynamics, leadership, influence, power; and we will study key organizational characteristics—structure, culture, and adaptation to environmental changes (especially the balancing of stability and change.
 The emphasis will be on using applicable theories to analyze and improve individual, team, and organizational performance.
 Under the “learning contract” structure of this section, students will have flexibility in establishing personal course objectives but must also manifest a high degree of initiative and responsibility in achieving them.
 This course uses the @witt/@home format, combining limited classroom meetings and web-supported interactive learning.
 Mr. Larsen, a management consultant with the EdVantage Group, worked for many years in training and development for the NCR Corporation.
 He is past president of the American Society for Training and Development—Western Ohio Chapter.

 Dr. Dale Hilty .